RetroPie/RetroPie-Docs/docs/Atari-800-and-5200.md

 * NTSC filters do not work.
 * "New artifacts" do not render properly.
-* Sliders for adjusting anything in th emenus do not work correctly.
+* Sliders for adjusting anything in the menus do not work correctly.
 Adjust these values by editing the config file.
 * The SHIFT and CTRL keys do not work when typing, including when used from the virtual keyboard.
 * Analog stick implementation for several Atari 5200 games is broken (Gorf, Missile Command, etc)

 Note that any option settable in the RGUI will override the atari.cfg config file.
+Numerous options are only settable via the emulator menu.

 ## Emulator: [Atari800](https://atari800.github.io/)

-**BIOS setup**
+### BIOS setup

 Navigate to either the Atari 800 or Atari 5200 system on emulationstation and choose a game.
-A screen will open up with a bunch of different cartridge options.
+Either a screen will open up with a bunch of different cartridge options, or the game will crash.
 If you are playing a 5200 game then choose a 5200 cartridge option (Option #5 seems to work).
-You will then get a warning telling you that it needs a real Atari/OS. (you need to legally own the 5200 hardware to have the BIOS) Then press F1 to open the menu and navigate down to "Emulator Configuration" and press enter.
-Then navigate down to System ROM settings and then press Enter (Quick hint: use the escape button to go back up a step in the GUI)
+You will then get a warning telling you that it needs a real Atari OS.
+(You need to legally own the 5200 hardware to have the BIOS).
+Then press F1 to open the menu and navigate down to "Emulator Configuration" and press enter.
+Then navigate down to System ROM Settings and then press Enter (Quick hint: use the escape button to go back up a step in the GUI).

 The easiest option is to just select "Find ROM images in a directory" then navigate into the BIOS directory and press the space bar.
 If you have the right files and file names it should automatically place the BIOS files where they belong.